What Disease Did Walter Payton Die From?

 • Exposure to certain chemicals

-See also How Old Would Walter Payton Be Today?
+See also How Many Fumbles Did Walter Payton Have?

 Exposure to industrial chemicals can also aggravate the symptoms.